Teaching Assistants

 William H. Marsh | whmarsh@cougarnet.uh.edu

-William H. Marsh is a first-year Ph.D. student in the Department of Political Science, where he studies political theory and American politics.
+William H. Marsh is a Ph.D. student in the Department of Political Science, where he studies political theory and American politics.
 He is the Graduate Fellow for the Elizabeth D. Rockwell Center on Ethics and Leadership at the Hobby School of Public Affairs, where he also works as a Teaching Assistant for “Philosophy and Public Policy I & II.”
 His research interests lie at the intersection of critical social theory and public policy, toward the formulation of a public ethics of care for the legalization of drugs and destigmatization of the people who use them.
 Through the lenses of postmodern and contemporary moral philosophy (Levinas, Parfit, Scanlon, Engster, Kittay), social psychology, and critical theory, he studies care ethics, the language of care, and their relationships to deviance and the development of public morality.
 William has a B.A. in Psychology from the University of Houston, an M.P.P. from the Hobby School of Public Affairs (UH), where his work focused on psychedelic studies, and ethical drug policy, respectively.

 Kyle Martin | kjmart23@cougarnet.uh.edu